ModestGoblin/amqp-specs/event-streams/src/event-streams-v1.0-wd01.md

 Examples:

-- Start from event at offset "a4c5" exclusively: `m.event-streams-offset > '100'`
+- Start from event at offset "a4c5" exclusively: `d.event-streams-offset > 'a4c5'`
-- Start from event at offset "a4c5" inclusively: `m.event-streams-offset >= '100'`
+- Start from event at offset "a4c5" inclusively: `d.event-streams-offset >= 'a4c5'`
-- Start from event received after the timestamp: `m.event-streams-timestamp > 1585672841`
+- Start from event received after the timestamp: `d.event-streams-timestamp > 1585672841`

 ``` XML